 The purpose of the application is to allow a water resource practitioner to easily access, explore, and conduct preliminary analyses using streamflow data available from the Water Survey of Canada (WSC).
 Archived WSC streamflow data are stored in the HYDAT database which is available in a SQLite format.

 The ability for the application to search and extract data from the HYDAT database is provided by the tidyhdat package which is maintained by the British Columbia government.
 Accordingly, much of the data access functionality of the app can easily be done directly within R, but the app was considered as a tool for a practitioner with no prior programming knowledge.
 The interactive functionality and the ability to conduct exploratory analysis also provides the app as a useful tool for practitioners regardless of programming ability.

-The best way to understand the functionality is just to explore the app but a brief description is also provided below:
+The best way to understand the functionality is just to explore the app and a brief description is provided below: